Carbon-for-Developers/carbon-sdks/typescript/README.md

 ##### incremental_sync: `boolean`<a id="incremental_sync-boolean"></a>

 Only sync files if they have not already been synced or if the embedding properties have changed.
-This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX, INTERCOM, GMAIL, OUTLOOK, ZENDESK, CONFLUENCE, NOTION, SHAREPOINT.
+This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX, INTERCOM, GMAIL, OUTLOOK, ZENDESK, CONFLUENCE, NOTION, SHAREPOINT, SERVICENOW.
 It will be ignored for other data sources.

 ##### file_sync_config: [`FileSyncConfigNullable`](./models/file-sync-config-nullable.ts)<a id="file_sync_config-filesyncconfignullablemodelsfile-sync-config-nullablets"></a>

 ##### automatically_open_file_picker: `boolean`<a id="automatically_open_file_picker-boolean"></a>

 Automatically open source file picker after the OAuth flow is complete.
 This flag is currently supported by         BOX, DROPBOX, GOOGLE_DRIVE, ONEDRIVE, SHAREPOINT.
 It will be ignored for other data sources.

+##### servicenow_credentials: [`ServiceNowCredentialsNullable`](./models/service-now-credentials-nullable.ts)<a id="servicenow_credentials-servicenowcredentialsnullablemodelsservice-now-credentials-nullablets"></a>

 #### 🔄 Return<a id="🔄-return"></a>